 Plan on exploring the neighborhoods of Seattle?
 These are some of the most interesting options to consider during your visit.

 Capitol Hill is a densely populated neighborhood known for its lively nightlife and is home to some of Seattle’s most popular music venues, including Neumos and the Showbox.
 Here, you will find theaters, including the Egyptian Theatre and the Northwest Film Forum.
-During the day, you can explore boutique shops, cafes, and galleries along the bustling Pike-Pine corridor.
+During the day, you can explore boutique shops, cafes, and galleries along the bustling Pike-Pine corridor, among many other places to visit in Capitol Hill.

 Pioneer Square is one of Seattle’s oldest neighborhoods.
 The neighborhood features several art galleries, antique shops, and a thriving nightlife scene.
 The Seattle Underground tour will take you through the neighborhood’s subterranean passageways, providing a glimpse into the city’s history.